-We study a variety of physical and chemical processes of materials with a focus on nanoscale materials transformations and dynamic phenomena at solid-liquid (including solid-liquid-gas) interfaces.
-We develop and apply in-situ liquid cell transmission electron microscopy (TEM) as our primary approach.
-We also use other tools and methods, including nanofabrication, X-ray spectroscopy, Cryo-EM and other electron microscopy techniques, and theoretical modeling.
-These efforts lead to depth understanding of nucleation, growth and materials transformations.
-It further enables the development of novel materials in various applications, such as, batteries, catalysis and materials corrosion protection.
+We study a variety of physical and chemical processes of materials with a focus on nanoscale materials transformations and dynamic phenomena at solid-liquid (including solid-liquid-gas) interfaces by developing and applying liquid phase transmission electron microscopy (TEM) as the primary approach.
+We also use other complimentary tools and methods, including nanofabrication, X-ray spectroscopy, Cryo-EM and other electron microscopy techniques, theoretical modeling.
+Our efforts on imaging, understanding, and engineering of nanoscale material dynamics and chemical reactions in solution, including nucleation and growth, structural transformations, (electrified) solid-liquid interfaces, enable novel materials discovery and their applications in batteries, (electro)catalysis, and other devices/practices in materials science, chemistry, geoscience/geochemistry, and broad fields.

 Facilities: